Inside: Here’s an easy, foolproof method for making popcorn on the stove for a healthy snack in minutes. Nothing beats stovetop popcorn!

 - Your favorite toppings

+- Shake pot occasionally while it pops (holding the lid closed).
 When popping slows way down, remove from heat and carefully pour into bowl.
 (I use the lid as a shield when pouring in case more kernels pop on their way out!)

 - Top with whatever you'd like such as salt, nutritional yeast, butter, grated Parmesan, or a pinch eat of sugar and salt (for kettle-corn-style!)